Call to tighten UK law over data breaches

 Facebook research automatically creates an avatar from a photo

-Consumer group Which? is unhappy with the UK data protection bill and has called on the government to amend the draft legislation to allow third party organizations to seek collective redress for data breaches on behalf of consumers.
+Consumer group Which? is unhappy with the U.K. data protection bill and has called on the government to amend the draft legislation to allow third-party organizations to seek collective redress for data breaches on behalf of consumers.

 In a statement, Alex Neill, MD of the group’s home products and services division, said: “Data breaches are now more commonplace and yet many people have no idea what to do or who to turn to when their personal data is compromised.